QuantEcon/lecture-python.myst/_sources/sir_model.md

 They also lead to a lower peak in current cases.

-Here is cumulative cases, as a fraction of population:
+Here are cumulative cases, as a fraction of population:

 ```{code-cell} ipython3
 plot_paths(c_paths, labels)